DoctorKhan/best_practices/README.md

 13. Communicating effectively with team members, stakeholders, and clients
 14. Staying up-to-date with the latest technologies and industry trends
 15. Following agile development methodologies (e.g., Scrum, Kanban) to adapt to changing requirements and deliver value incrementally
+16. Assess and seek help immediately when encountering a blocker.

 By adhering to these best practices, software engineers can create software that is more reliable, easier to maintain, and better aligned with user needs and business goals.
 However, it's important to note that best practices may vary depending on the specific context, technology stack, and project requirements, so it's crucial to adapt and apply them accordingly.